griestopf/Fusee.Tutorial/Tutorial04/README.md

  - Set the current ModelView transformation.
  - Set the current color (and probably other calculation parameters in the future).
  - Render a certain mesh.
-If you have hierarchies of objecst you would additionally have to track parent-child relationships by chaining the correct model matrices of parents and grandparents before rendering the children.
+If you have hierarchies of objects you would additionally have to track parent-child relationships by chaining the correct model matrices of parents and grandparents before rendering the children.
 Remember the [robot exercise from Tutorial 03] (../Tutorial03#exercise).

 Soon you would end up with a cluttered and unstructured block of code.
-To avoid that many 3D-realtime environments use the concept of a ***Scene Graph*** or ***Scene Tree***.
+To avoid that, many 3D-realtime environments use the concept of a ***Scene Graph*** or ***Scene Tree***.
 Such a data structure is made up out of nodes where each node represents a visible object on screen.
 Each node contains all relevant data needed to render a node, e.g.